tcrurav/IonicHealth/README.md

 After clicking on "Request permission", click on "Show activity" and you'll get raw data as you see above.

-Check that the data you get is from the last 3 days, and it's labeled with "walking", "running" and "in_vehicle"... that's what this test App does...
+Check that the data you get is from the last 3 days, and it's labeled with "still", "walking", "running" and "in_vehicle"... that's what this test App does...

 ### Step by step